sohamsankaran/armory/README.md

 min_usg_dbucket is the minimum percentage of shots within a certain defender classification required for that classification to be considered as the best or worst.

 min_usg_range is the same as the above but for shot range classification.

+Note that armory requires an active internet connection to run.

 ######Motivation